nikki-experiments/my-react-boilerplate/README.md

 EXPLANATION OF CONFIG FILE:
 - Context: sets the root directory.
-- Entry: is the file where the bundler starts the bundling process.
+- Entry: is the file where the bundler starts the bundling process (index.js).
-- Output: is the location where the bundled JS file will be saved.
+- Output: is the filename and location where the bundled JS file will be saved.
 - Devtool: Uses source maps.
 - Resolve: Tells webpack which files to add to bundle and in a particular order.
 - Stats: Info configuration.
-- Module: Rules for webpack.
+- Module: specifies a regular expression that runs Babel transformations only for js files.
 - Loaders: are transformations applied on a file in our app.
 The key property takes on an array of loaders.

 Check the [Webpack documentation](https://webpack.github.io/docs/list-of-loaders.html) for more potential loaders you can use.